Ear Surgery Provides Balance and Proportion in the Milwaukee and Madison Area

 More Facial Surgery Options

 Adults choosing ear surgery may also opt for procedures to rejuvenate an aging face.
-Dr. Parkins offers facelift and neck lift surgery, as well as blepharoplasty surgery to address drooping or sagging upper and lower eyelids.
+Dr. Parkins also offers blepharoplasty surgery to address drooping or sagging upper and lower eyelids.